What requirements must herbs and spices meet to be allowed on the European market?

 Official food controls

 Food imported into the European Union (EU) is subject to official food controls.
-These controls include regular inspections that can be carried out at import (at the border) or later on, once the food is in the EU, such as at the importer’s premises.
-The control is meant to check whether the products meet the legal requirements.
+These controls include regular inspections that can be carried out at import (at the border) or later on, once the food is in the EU (such as at the importer’s premises).
+They check whether the products meet the legal requirements.

-An important element of this legislation is that “all food businesses outside Europe, after primary production, must put in place, implement and maintain a procedure based on HACCP principles”.
-This does not need to be guaranteed with certificates or official controls.
-However, it shows that an HACCP plan is a key element in the quality management systems of companies aiming to become successful suppliers to the European market.
+An important element of this legislation is that “all food businesses outside Europe, after primary production, must put in place, implement and maintain a procedure based on HACCP principles.”
+You do not have to guarantee this with certificates or official controls.
+However, if your company want to become a successful supplier to the European market, having a HACCP plan is an important part of your quality management systems.

 Non-compliance with European food legislation is reported via the Rapid Alert System for Food and Feed (RASFF).
-In 2024, 277 issues with spices and herbs were reported in the RASFF.
-This was slightly higher than the 275 issues reported in 2023.
+In 2025, 279 issues with spices and herbs were reported in the RASFF.
+This was slightly higher than the 275 issues reported in 2024.
 The most common issue was exceeding the Maximum Residue Limits (MRLs) for pesticides.
-The second most common issue was plant toxins, followed by salmonella as the predominant microbiological contamination.
+The second most common issue was plant toxins, and the third was microbiological and mycotoxins contamination.

 The main developments visible from Figure 1 can be explained as follows:

-• The rise in issues relating to pesticide residue is due mainly to problems with shipments of cumin from India and black pepper from Vietnam.
+- The previous rise in issues relating to pesticide residue is mainly due to problems with shipments of cumin from India and black pepper from Vietnam.
 Cumin from India has been subject to stricter conditions since 2023, with an increased testing frequency.
-This led to a high number of interceptions, which increased the frequency to 30% in January 2025.
+This led to a high number of interceptions, which increased the frequency of checks to 30% in January 2025.

-• The rise in issues relating to plant toxins is due to issues with oregano from Türkiye and cumin from Türkiye and India.
-These three product-origins are also subject to increased testing frequencies.
+- The rise in issues relating to plant toxins is due to issues with oregano from Türkiye and cumin from Türkiye and India.
+These three product-origins are also subject to increased testing.

 Non-compliance leads to stricter conditions